wasabepeanut/verkkoon-tunkeutuminen_kurssi/h2 Lempiväri: violetti.md

 Diamond model is a visual model that represent four core features, each forming an edge of a diamond (thus the name), that illustrate the fundamental relationships between the features.
 The model is used to analyze and enhance understanding of malicious activity.
 (Caltagirone 7.2013)

+# a) Apache log
+To start this task I will first proceed to install Apache for my virtualbox.

+    sudo apt-get update
+    sudo apt-get install apache2

 #